 This game was a five week project made in MSU's Game Design and Development program.
 I was responsible for helping design the game's core loop and player abilities, as well as balancing the game's timed difficulty scaling.

-I am a Game Designer and Programmer from Haslett, Michigan with professional game development experience from my time working at Michigan State University's Games for Entertainment and Learning (GEL) Lab.
-I recently from Michigan State University with a BA in Media and Information, as well as a minor in Game Design and Development and a minor in Computer Science.
-I'm looking to be hired for a full time position in a design role at a professional game development studio.
+I am a Game Designer and Programmer from Haslett, Michigan with professional game development experience from my time working at Michigan State University's Games for Entertainment and Learning Lab and Great Lakes Reality Labs.
+I graduated from Michigan State University with a BA in Media and Information, as well as a minor in Game Design and Development and a minor in Computer Science.
+I currently work as a Game Designer at Great Lakes Reality Labs in Michigan.

 As a designer I specialize in systems and level design, focusing on constructing unique gameplay and interactions that create a memorable experience for players.
 As a designer I also take pride in my willingness and ability to learn new skills to aid in the development process of my games, continually improving my programming skills as well as my skills with Autodesk Maya

-I look forward to the opportunity to further improve my skills at a professional game development studio, and to create new and exciting games.
+I look forward to continuing to improve and to create new and exciting games.